-You do not need to submit a paper Form 4868 if you file it with a payment using our electronic payment options.
+You do not need to file Form 4868 if you make a payment using our electronic payment options.
 Your extension will be automatically processed when you pay part or all of your estimated income tax electronically.
 You can pay online or by phone (see page 3).